jce-il/sw-modeling-class/Homework.md

 - Describe a few challenges for this project (e.g., a missing feature, known bugs)
 - Register to talk about it at class (again by setting a date on the project list)

+You can submit this stage as a presentation or draft paper

 **Submission date**: 28/5

 ### Stage 3